nutthawootp/Manning_liveProject/README.md

-# Manning_liveProjrct
+# Manning_liveProject
-Discovering Disease Outbreaks from News Headlines
+## Discovering Disease Outbreaks from News Headlines

 Identifying and mapping epidemics is crucial to prevent or respond to deadly disease outbreaks.
 Your first assignment for the WHO is as follows: